xebialabs/xebialabs.github.com/releases/3.0/was-pluginmanual.markdown

 * **source(java.io.Serializable)**: Source
 * **target(java.io.Serializable)**: Target
-* _keyValuePairs(List<com.xebialabs.deployit.ci.mapping.KeyValuePair>)_: Key Value Pairs
+* _keyValuePairs(List of com.xebialabs.deployit.ci.mapping.KeyValuePair)_: Key Value Pairs
-* _mdbListenerPortJndiNameBindings(List<com.xebialabs.deployit.ci.mapping.MdbListenerPortBinding>)_: Bindings of message driven beans JNDI names to the corresponding listener ports present on the target middleware
+* _mdbListenerPortJndiNameBindings(List of com.xebialabs.deployit.ci.mapping.MdbListenerPortBinding)_: Bindings of message driven beans JNDI names to the corresponding listener ports present on the target middleware
 * _placeholderFormat(ENUM)_: Placeholder Format
     * Values: [SPRING, WINDOWS_SHELL, STARS, NONE]
-* _sharedLibraries(Set<com.xebialabs.deployit.plugin.was.ci.WasSharedLibrary>)_: Set of shared library which will used by the ejb
+* _sharedLibraries(Set of com.xebialabs.deployit.plugin.was.ci.WasSharedLibrary)_: Set of shared library which will used by the ejb
 * _startingWeight(INTEGER)_: Specifies the order in which applications are started.
 Lower values start earlier.